smfo/whatILearntToday/Tools/Visual studio/debug.md

 ### Contitional breakpoints
 Set a break point, right click on it and chose "conditions".
 By setting conditions, the program will only break at the break point when these conditions are met.

+### Temporary breakpoints

+Rightclick and select "insert temporary breakpoint".\
+The breakpoint will dissapear after the degun session has finished.

 ### Trace points/print
 Offer information about the history of what have happened.\